About the City Club

 Thank you for participating in the 2020 Hope and Stanley Adelstein Free Speech Essay Contest!

 Please read all details below regarding the essay prompt and eligibility.
 For details on judging, please click below for the detailed rubric.

-If you have any questions, please reach out to Marketing and Outreach Coordinator, Julia Wang at email@example.com.
+If you have any questions, please reach out to Communications and Marketing Manager, Julia Wang at email@example.com.
 Good luck!